bryanwhiting/blog/christianity/1-Nephi-1-he-prepares-us-to-teach-us.md

 ---
-title: He prepares us to teach us
+title: 1 Nephi 1 - He prepares us to teach us
 description: He teaches us line upon line.
 He is the master teacher, and if we listen he will teach us.
 date: 2024-01-10 09:29:53
 created: 2024-01-10 09:29:53